MicrosoftDocs/windows-dev-docs/hub/powertoys/fancyzones.md

 ### Window switching

-When two or more windows are snapped in the same zone, users can cycle between the snapped windows in that zone by using the shortcut <kbd>Win</kbd> + <kbd>PgUp/PgDn</kbd>.
+When two or more windows are snapped in the same zone, you can cycle between the snapped windows in that zone by using the shortcut <kbd>Win</kbd>+<kbd>PgUp/PgDn</kbd>.

 ### Shortcut keys